Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-The $V_1-V_2-V_3$ model for the parameter set in Table~\ref{table:moiré_parameters} yields a period-3 stripe ground state, resembling its classical counterpart - see Fig. \ref{fig:quantum}c.
+\addt{The NNNN model ($t-V_1-V_2-V_3$ model for the parameter set in Table~\ref{table:moiré_parameters} i.e. model 4)} yields a period-3 stripe ground state, resembling its classical counterpart - see Fig. \ref{fig:quantum}c.
 Here, one of three equivalent directions of the triangular lattice is spontaneously selected.
-Unlike the classical result, however, charge localization is weakened in strength due to quantum fluctuations leading to smaller peaks in the Fourier transform of the charge density profile, Fig. \ref{fig:quantum}h.
+Unlike the classical result, however, charge localization is weakened in strength due to quantum \addt{effects}, leading to smaller peaks in the Fourier transform of the charge density profile, Fig. \ref{fig:quantum}g.
 It is interesting to observe that extended stripes are favored over local trimers - a possible mechanism is ``order by disorder" which dictates how quantum state selection occurs among a collection of classically degenerate states~\cite{Villain_1980, Henley_obd_1989} and which has also been shown to be relevant for other materials with charge order~\cite{Subires2023}.

-Most importantly, we find that the LR model stabilizes a $\sqrt{3}\times\sqrt{3}$ GWC, see Fig. \ref{fig:quantum}d.
-Resulting charge density localization is identical to the $V_1$ only model, with only minor quantitative differences in the densities on the GWC sites, c.f.
+Most importantly, we find that the LR model \addt{(i.e. model 3)} stabilizes a $\sqrt{3}\times\sqrt{3}$ \addt{triangular} GWC, see Fig. \ref{fig:quantum}d. \addt{The} resulting charge density localization is identical to the \addt{NN} model, with only minor quantitative differences in the densities on the GWC sites, c.f.
 Fig. \ref{fig:quantum}e,h.
-This result suggests that the NN model, with appropriate renormalization of the extended interaction $V_1$, may capture the essential physics of GWC melting at finite temperature, which we will explore next.
+This result suggests that the NN model, with appropriate renormalization of the extended interaction $V_1$, may capture the essential physics of GWC melting at finite temperature, which we will explore next. \\ \\